 I gotta admit, I never thought I would ever be this interested in shooting flowers!
 But the more I do it the more I see the endless compositional possibilities in varying conditions.
 It’s a lot like photographing the ocean, no two pictures are ever the same and its pretty similar when shooting flowers.
 They are living organisms that change day by day, plus the incredible mind-blowing variety of flowers and the shapes, textures, patterns and colors.
 WOW.
 Just look at the image below and notice the pattern in the center of the flower and that really cool green color…how cool is that?
 When I really get down in to the flowers, I am again humbled and amazed at the natural world and what beauty is there for us to capture.

 And, what visit to a farm during Fall would be complete without photographing a pumpkin!
 Haha.
-A pumpkin with dew in a field in Oregon Yes, even the lowly pumpkin can be a photographic subject.
+Yes, even the lowly pumpkin can be a photographic subject.
 The challenge is how to take a somewhat boring gourd and make it a nice photograph.
 This is where composition, lighting and execution take prime importance to create an interesting shot.
 For this shot, I walked through the pumpkin patch looking for just the right subject.
 What I was looking for was the quality of the pumpkin, surrounding vegetation and it’s angle to the sun and how that impacted the water drops on the pumpkin.
 It took me about 10 minutes of searching before I found this one and I’m quite pleased with how the finished image came out.
 Still shooting at f/29, I had a good sized depth of field this time because I was further from the subject.
 I experimented with several compositions before settling on this one.
 I wanted to balance the angle of the sun and how it hit the drops, showing the best “face” of the pumpkin, and most importantly having the curve of the stalk angled in just the “right” way for me.
 Including the surrounding foliage added “context” to the shot, showing the pumpkin in its environment and it was my choice just how much of that foliage to include.
 And, it was a conscious choice to cut off the bottom of the pumpkin because it wasn’t important to the shot to show the entire pumpkin.
 Honestly I’m not sure how many people would even notice that.

 During all of this, I also found time to take a quick tour around the field with my drone, shooting some stills and video of the sunflowers and maze that was fashioned in to the field.
 It’s a short video (50 seconds), and includes a couple of still images you see here.